-It’d be criminal not to visit this food market.
-Allow at least a couple of hours so that you can head up to the upper floors for a trip around the world though your tastebuds.
+Grab lunch or sample a bit of everything.
 Try fresh sushi, Italian savoury snacks, sweet cakes and much more.
 Make sure you spare an hour to enjoy a drink or two on the twinkly roof terrace.
 You can see more photos and find out more here.

 (Buen) Retiro Park is a gorgeous green space that’s popular with both tourists and locals.
 Click to see lots more photos of the park and to read exactly what’s on offer.

 Palacio de Cristal

 Whilst you’re in Retiro Park it’s worth visiting the very pretty Palacio de Cristal, or what’s otherwise known as The Glass Palace, or Crystal Palace.
 It’s a beautiful building that’s home to a very quirky (and a little freaky) exhibition at the moment.
 See if you can get your head round it.
 If you missed my #TravelTrailer video and write-up, recap here.

 Day 2 – Afternoon